Use wired Ethernet for real-time control

 | Wi-Fi (802.11) | 2.4 / 5 / 6 GHz | Infrastructure | HMIs, laptops, cameras |

 WirelessHART and ISA100.11a are designed for industrial sensor networks.
-They use mesh topologies for reliability, time-synchronized communication for determinism, and AES-128 encryption.
-They are appropriate for monitoring (reading sensor values every 1 to 10 seconds) but not for real-time closed-loop control.
+Both standards use mesh topologies for reliability, time-synchronized communication for determinism, and AES-128 encryption.
+Both standards are appropriate for monitoring (reading sensor values every 1 to 10 seconds) but inappropriate for real-time closed-loop control.

-For these reasons, use wired Ethernet for all closed-loop control (PLC to drive, PLC to I/O) and reserve wireless for monitoring, HMIs, and maintenance access.
+For these reasons, use wired Ethernet for all closed-loop control (PLC to drive, PLC to I/O).
+Reserve wireless for monitoring, HMIs, and maintenance access.

 A rogue AP is an unauthorized access point connected to the network.
-It creates an uncontrolled entry point that bypasses firewall rules and network segmentation.
+A rogue AP creates an uncontrolled entry point that bypasses firewall rules and network segmentation.
 The following script uses Scapy to capture 802.11 beacon frames and compare detected SSIDs against an approved list.

 from scapy.all import sniff, Dot11, Dot11Beacon, Dot11Elt